wildjames/pifone/README.md

   - Dial pad / rotator
   - Handset switch
   - Indicator LED

+This will be highly dependant on the physical phone that you're using, so I want to avoid setting hard requirements on this.
+You'll very likely have to alter the ButtonMonitor class!

 Then bolt on the USB hat, and plug in the sound card & female port.
 Then, arrange inside the casing and glue down!